-MARTIN, MARY BROWN (1877 – 19 Nov.
-1939), the first black woman elected to the Cleveland Board of Education, was born in Raleigh, N.C., to M. Scott and Jane (Curtis) Brown, both former slaves.
-She came to Cleveland in 1886 and attended Rockwell School and CENTRAL HIGH SCHOOL, graduating in 1900 as the class vocalist.
-She graduated from Cleveland Normal Training School in 1903.
-Brown taught school for 2 years in Alabama and Arkansas, then returned to Cleveland in 1905 and married ALEXANDER H. MARTIN.
+MARTIN, MARY BROWN (31 May, 1877 – 19 Nov.
+1939), the first Black woman elected to the Cleveland Board of Education, was born in Raleigh, N.C. to Winfield Scott and Jane (Curtis) Brown, both former slaves.
+She came to Cleveland in 1885 and attended Rockwell School and CENTRAL HIGH SCHOOL, graduating in 1900 as the class vocalist.
+In 1903, she graduated from Cleveland Normal School and then taught for two years in Alabama and Arkansas.
+She returned to Cleveland in 1905 and married ALEXANDER H. MARTIN.

-Martin married ALEXANDER H. MARTIN in 1905.
-They had four children: Lydia J., Alexander H., Jr., Stuart B., and Sarah M. (Pereira).
-Martin was buried in Highland Park Cemetery.
+Martin had four children: Lydia J., Alexander H., Jr., Stuart B., and Sarah Martin Pereira.
+She is buried at Highland Park Cemetery.

 Updated by Marian J. Morton